-During these onsite monitoring meetings, the POAT's review will include, but not be limited to, verification of required policies and procedures, and review of employee files (including background checks and licensure, when appropriate).
+During these onsite monitoring meetings, the POAT's review will include, but not be limited to, verification of required policies and procedures, review of a sample of paid claims to ensure all documentation is obtained and maintained by the agency, and review of employee files (including background checks and licensure, when appropriate).
 Providers must have established qualifications (e.g., job descriptions) for each position, conduct background checks on all employees who provide direct care to Participants, and utilize an additional tool (e.g., an interview or reference checks) for each paid employee hired.
 Providers must share documentary evidence of these requirements for each employee with UPMC Health Plan upon request.